U.S. says air strikes cripple Syria chemical weapons program

 Washington described its targets as a center near Damascus for the research, development, production and testing of chemical and biological weapons, a chemical weapons storage site near the city of Homs, and another site near Homs that stored chemical weapons equipment and housed a command post.

-U.S. Defense Secretary Jim Mattis called the strikes a “one-time shot”, although Trump raised the prospect of additional strikes if Assad’s government again used chemical weapons.

-“We are prepared to sustain this response until the Syrian regime stops its use of prohibited chemical agents,” the U.S. president said in a televised address.

-The Pentagon said there had been chemical weapons agents at one of the targets, and that the strikes had significantly crippled its ability to produce such weapons.
+The Pentagon said there had been chemical weapons agents at one of the targets, and that the strikes had significantly crippled Syria’s ability to produce such weapons.

-Russian President Vladimir Putin called for a meeting of the U.N.
-Security Council to discuss what Moscow decried as an unjustified attack on a sovereign state.

-At the meeting in New York, U.N.
-Secretary General Antonio Guterres urged all members of the Security Council to exercise restraint and avoid escalation in Syria, but said allegations of chemical weapons use demands an investigation.
+U.N.
+Secretary General Antonio Guterres urged all Security Council members to exercise restraint and avoid escalation in Syria, but said allegations of chemical weapons use demand an investigation.

-He said international investigators were ready to visit the site of the suspected attack in Douma.

 Syrian state media called the attack a “flagrant violation of international law”.
 Iran’s Supreme Leader Ayatollah Ali Khamenei called it a crime and the Western leaders criminals.

-Inspectors from the global chemical weapons watchdog OPCW were due to try to visit Douma later on Saturday to inspect the site of the suspected gas attack on April 7.
+Inspectors from the global chemical weapons watchdog OPCW were due to try to visit Douma later on Saturday to inspect the site of the suspected gas attack.
 Moscow condemned the Western states for refusing to wait for their findings.

 Russia, whose relations with the West have deteriorated to levels of Cold War-era hostility, has denied any gas attack took place in Douma and even accused Britain of staging it to whip up anti-Russian hysteria.

-But despite responding outwardly with fury to Saturday’s attack, Damascus and its allies also made clear that they considered it a one-off, unlikely to meaningfully harm Assad.
+However, Syria and its allies also made clear that they considered the attack a one-off, unlikely to do meaningful harm to Assad.

 A senior official in a regional alliance that backs Damascus told Reuters the sites that were targeted had been evacuated days ago thanks to a warning from Russia.